vincode-io/FeedCurator/README.md

 You can now open the Feed Curator.xcodeproj project.
 You will have to fix the project signing before building and running.

-If you want to test the Github functionality, you will need to set up a Github application to get a Github Client Id and a Github Client Secret.
-These you need to add to the scheme environment variables as GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET.

 ## Licence

 MIT Licensed